-Adams Parachute / Parachute Adams
+Adams Parachute Fly / Parachute Adams

-The Adams Parachute Fly or Parachute Adams fly pattern is a versatile dry fly and has become recognized as a popular pattern on trout rivers around the world.
+The Adams Parachute Fly pattern or Parachute Adams fly pattern is a versatile dry fly.
+The fly has become recognized as a popular pattern on trout rivers around the world.
 It is a staple fly pattern for nearly every freshwater situation.

-Our Adams Parachute dry fishing flies are tied using extra-fine dry fly hooks and are available in the following sizes: Sizes: 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26.
+Our flies are tied using extra-fine dry fly hooks and are available in the following sizes: Sizes: 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26.